-Are you interested in building a wooden home?
+Are you interested in building a wood home?
 While most structures today are built using wood, we are specifically referring to homes with natural wood finishes, such as log and timber frame homes.
 Most people know a log home when they see it, mostly due to their popularity in movies and television featuring rustic themes.
 While timber frame home construction may not be as familiar, it is a great alternative to a log home.
 Once you read through this blog post, you will hopefully gain a better understanding of the key differences between the two wood home styles.
 Both log and timber frame homes make up a small portion of the new homes built today, but both offer undeniable charm and warmth given their unique character and exposed wood.

 Log Home Construction